 Kimberly: Texas

 Kimberly says she was “born a Republican"—one who believed it was her duty as a Southern Christian woman to show up and vote for the conservative party ticket.
 She bought wholesale into the church’s teachings that the "lifestyles" of LGBTQ people were a choice and that Satan “had ahold of them.”
 But everything changed the day she overheard her four-year-old son, who she had been punishing for insisting that he was a girl since the age of three, praying to die.
 This shook her to her core and she began to get educated.
 When she learned about gender dysphoria and discovered that 41 percent of transgender children attempt suicide due to bullying, social rejection, and depression, she became determined to accept and support her child at any cost.
-It’s been a long, sometimes painful journey, but Kimberly has become a fierce advocate for LGBTQ rights as she continues to fight for her child in the heart of Texas.
+It’s been a long, sometimes painful journey, but Kimberly has become a fierce advocate for LGBTQ rights as she continues to fight for her daughter.

 Sara: Oklahoma